Sotaneum/storybook-addon-useragent/README.md

 ## Features

-- Screens displayed differently depending on `UserAgent` can also be configured in Storybook.
-- Beyond simply analyzing whether or not mobile is based on the screen size, the page itself can be recognized as mobile.
+- Test and simulate different user agents directly in Storybook
+- Display content differently based on device and browser detection
+- Go beyond simple screen-size based device detection with actual UserAgent parsing
-- You can use it without installing additional libraries.
+- Use without installing additional dependencies
+- Support for modern User-Agent Client Hints API for more accurate browser and device detection

 ## Support